Rome80/Powershell/UnderTheWire/century.md

 ![image](https://user-images.githubusercontent.com/25660910/118500477-b85e7780-b71f-11eb-9679-1a8dfed7ed4b.png)

 The command Get-Content will display to us the content of a certain file.
-We had to add the instruction sort in order to use the command Get-Unique, which allow us to see only the unique entries.
-Finally to count those unique entries we had the command Measure-Object. <br>
+We had to add the instruction **sort** in order to use the command **Get-Unique**, which allow us to see only the unique entries.
+Finally to count those unique entries we had the command **Measure-Object**. <br>

 Password - ```696``` <br>